 1. How to get to Bohol

 The easiest way to get to Bohol is from Cebu.
 Go to the port and take the ferry to Tagbilaran.
 The trip will take about one hour and a half and it costs $10-$15.
+To check out the prices for ferries, click here.

 2. How to get around Bohol